 There are days when I catch myself eavesdropping on a nearby conversation.
 My ears, like my brain, wander when it’s bored.
 The other day, as I was eating lunch in a small Italian cafe, I was drawn by the conversation between two teenage girls.
 The cafe was empty except for the three of us and the staff at the counter.

-From the sound of it, they were talking about the places they’ve been to.
-One girl asked about the countries the other had visited and the other responded with a big “hmm” followed by a “Do I need to list them all?”
+They talked about the places they’d been.
+One girl asked about the countries the other had been, and the other responded with a big “Hmm” followed by a “Do I need to list them all?”

 She started with Asia–China, Japan, Singapore, Indonesia, Malaysia, India, and so on before moving on to Australia, New Zealand, South Africa, Tanzania, Egypt.
 Then to a handful of US states, and lastly to Europe.
-I was astonished.
+I was amazed.
 For each country she mentioned, she added a comment about how she felt visiting there with her family.

 As I walked back to the apartment, my mind raced with images of the things she did in the places she visited, and I wonder if there are others like her I could meet in this new city—a city of abundant stories.